pq-code-package/mlkem-native/proofs/hol_light/arm/README.md

 # HOL Light functional correctness proofs

 This directory contains functional correctness proofs for fast AArch64 assembly routines used in mlkem-native.
-The proofs were developed by John Harrison and are written in the [HOL Light](https://hol-light.github.io/) theorem prover, utilizing the assembly verification infrastructure from [s2n-bignum](https://github.com/awslabs/s2n-bignum).
+The proofs were largely developed by John Harrison and are written in the [HOL Light](https://hol-light.github.io/) theorem prover, utilizing the assembly verification infrastructure from [s2n-bignum](https://github.com/awslabs/s2n-bignum).